ned-kelly/lambda-serverless-send-email/README.md

 To deploy:
 `npm run sls dash deploy`

-_Note_ You will need to deploy the Endpoint before deploying the function ...
-The easiest way to do this is to just select both the function and the endpoint when deploying, and if the deploy fails - run the `npm run sls dash deploy` command a 2nd timen (which should then work).
+_Note_ You may need to deploy the _POST_ and _OPTIONS_ Endpoint before deploying the function ...
+The easiest way to do this is to just select the function and both endpoint's when deploying, and if the deploy fails - run the `npm run sls dash deploy` command a 2nd time (which should then work).

+**NOTE** Take note of the API URL that is returned after deploying... (it will look something like _https://asd123asd123.execute-api.us-east-1.amazonaws.com/prd/send-email_) ...
+You will need to set this API endpoint later in your front-end code.

 ## Configuration